MaelImhof/dsd.mael.im/TRANSLATIONS.md

 1. Make a new directory `zz` as a copy of the English pages in `en`, including the subdirectory `en/includes`
 2. Add the two letter code `zz` to the `langs:` array in the `_config.yml` file.
 3. Change all instances of `en/` in `zz/index.md` to `zz/`
-4. Translate the fixed strings in `zz/includes/buttons.js` into your language.
-   This is for the buttons used in examples such as "Open in Overleaf".
-5. Add a new entry in `_data/languages.yml`.
+4. Add a new entry in `_data/languages.yml`.
 This should specify the code, the name of your language in the language and in English, for example the French entry is